 Adam was absolutely the first man whom God created.
-He was formed out of the dust of the Earth (and hence his name), and God breathed into his nostrils the breath of life, and gave him dominion over all the lower creatures (Gen. 1:26; 2:7).
+He was formed out of the dust of the Earth (and hence his name), and God breathed into his nostrils the breath of life, and gave him dominion over all the lower creatures (Genesis 1:26; 2:7).
 He was placed after his creation in the Garden of Eden, to cultivate it, and to enjoy its fruits under this one prohibition:

-The first recorded act of Adam was his giving names to the beasts of the field and the fowls of the air, which God brought to him for this end.
 Afterwards, the Lord caused a deep sleep to fall upon him, and while in an unconscious state took one of his ribs, and closed up his flesh again; and of this rib he made a woman, whom he presented to Adam when he awoke.
 Adam received her as his wife, and said,

 He called her Eve, because she was the mother of all living.